Marriage Preparation Guidelines

 Parishioners, under special circumstances, and with the approval of the pastor, may have a priest friend or relative preside at your wedding.
 You should mention this early in the process.
 There is a form stating the requirements, which will have to be filled out and returned .

-All visiting priests will be asked to observe the parish policy concerning marriages and the liturgical customs of the parish.
+All visiting priests or deacons will be asked to observe the parish policy concerning marriages and the liturgical customs of the parish.

 Guidelines about music and musicians is included in your packet of materials at your initial interview with the Wedding Coordinator and includes lists of suggestions for music and approved musicians.
 Only the qualified music ministers of the parish may provide the music for weddings celebrated at Our Lady of Mt.
 Carmel.
 They are familiar with a vast repertoire of beautiful and appropriate Catholic music available for worship.
 Any arrangements for outside musicians to play or sing along with our parish musicians must be made in coordination with our parish musicians.